itayshlanger/AWS_platform_engineering/README.md

 python3 AWS_platform_engineering/itay_project.py \
 --resource <resorce> --action <action>
 ```
+**In this phase, I developed a Python CLI tool that allows developers to:**

+**EC2 Instances**
+- Create: Provision new EC2 instances with options for t3.nano or t4g.nano types, and limit to a maximum of two running instances.
+- AMI Choice: Choose between the latest Ubuntu or Amazon Linux AMI.
+- Manage Instances: Start and stop instances created through the CLI.
+- List Instances: List all EC2 instances created via the CLI.
+**S3 Buckets**
+- Create: Create new S3 buckets with options for public or private access.
+Confirmation for Public Buckets: Confirm public access with an additional approval step.
+- File Upload: Upload files to buckets created through the CLI.
+- List Buckets: List all S3 buckets created via the CLI.
+**Route53 DNS Records**
+- Create Zones: Create DNS zones using Route53.
+- Manage DNS Records: Create, update, or delete DNS records for zones created through the CLI.

 # Step by Step UI
 - Access Jenkins at your-IP:8080 and download suggested plugins
 - After first set up , go to Manage Jenkins > Plugins > Available plugins